Economic Advisory Council to the Prime Minister: Functions

 The primary role of the PMEAC is to give a neutral viewpoint on economic policy matters that are referred to it by the Prime Minister.
 Additionally it prepares a monthly report of economic developments that need to be highlighted to the PM.
 For this purpose it closely monitors national and international economic developments and trends and develops appropriate policy responses for the PM.

 It publishes reports on the annual Economic Outlook and Review of the Economy of India.

 Organisation

-The PMEAC is chaired by a Chairperson and consists of eminent economists as members.
+The EAC-PM is chaired by a Chairperson and consists of eminent economists as members.
 It is supported in its functions by a team of officials and administrators.
-There is no fixed definition on the exact number of members and staff of the PMEAC.
+There is no fixed definition on the exact number of members and staff of the EAC-PM.
 At one point it was even chaired by the then Prime Minister Atal Bihari Vajpayee himself.

-For administrative, logistic, planning and budgeting purposes, the NITI Aayog serves as the Nodal Agency for the PMEAC.
+For administrative, logistic, planning and budgeting purposes, the NITI Aayog serves as the Nodal Agency for the EAC-PM.